- Is Wordtree a straplines agency?

 What is a strapline?

 It’s the short line of text you often see under a logo.
 A strapline can serve a number of different purposes.
 It can help an organisation’s customers understand what it does.
 It can also be more of a promise by setting out what makes one particular brand different from its competitors, and it can act as a call to action.
 A brilliant strapline can work internally and externally as a rallying call to customers and internal teams.
-Find out more about our approach to straplines here.
+Find out more about our approach here.

 What are some examples of popular straplines?